GitHub Copilot Prompt Engineering From Beginner to Expert in 2025

 How Prompting Actually Works

-Under the hood, Copilot follows a basic pipeline:
+Under the hood, Copilot follows a simple pipeline:

 Basic Prompting Tips